ianwagner/tak-tag/README.md

 streamlit run tagger_app.py
 ```

+You can paste entire Google Sheet or Drive URLs into the form fields.
+The app
+stores sheet and folder names you use in `.tak_history.json` and provides them
+in dropdown menus for quick reuse.

 ### CLI Example

 You can call the utility functions from the command line.
 For example, to tag images: